kekse1/v4/docs/modules/lib/callback-controller.md

-As either `.count()` (w/o `_type` string) or even directly `.set()` and `.add()` return the number of previously defined (until `.clear()`) callbacks (totally, not for a sub-`_type`!), you can see this way if the function is already running or not. **Very important feature** if you want to avoid multiple actions, so you'll return if the function is already running!
+As either `.count()` (w/o `_type` string) or even directly `.set()` and `.add()` return the number of previously defined (until `.clear()`) callbacks (totally, not for a sub-`_type`!), you can see this way if the function is already running or not. **Very important feature** if you want to avoid multiple actions, so you'll return if the function is already running! .. maybe you think about simple bool-state-variables?
+Then you maybe had to pollute the instances environments, if it's not globally but per-instance.
+AND it's more easy this way, too.

 Another example is a drawing routine, or smth. else which also works async, like also with the `Web Animation API`, etc.
 It's really useful, not only as indicator, also to partially replace or append callbacks to be called after or within